kontenta/kontour/README.md

 ## Configure Kontour in your Laravel project

-Publish the configuration with artisan:
+Publish the configuration with `artisan`:

 ```bash
 php artisan vendor:publish --tag="kontour-config"